bitnbytesio/node-input-validator/README.md

 The field under validation must be yes, on, 1, or true.

 **alpha**
-he field under validation must be entirely alphabetic characters.
+The field under validation must be entirely alphabetic characters.

 **alphaDash**
 The field under validation may have alpha-numeric characters, as well as dashes and underscores.